 I usually can most of my green beans.
 So after you process them and wash them the second time you will tightly pack the raw beans into washed and sanitized quart jars.
 You will also need to place 1 teaspoon of canning salt in the bottom of the jar.

 So you picked and processed your beans.
-But you don’t want to store them for later.
+However, you don’t want to store them for later.
 You want to eat them now!
 I understand.
 Fresh green beans are so delicious.

 Now, I like a lot of flavor in my beans.
-So instead of just boiling them in water I add some stock or bullion to the water.
+So instead of just boiling them in the water, I add some stock or bullion to the water.
 I also add some fresh onion or onion flakes.
 As well as red pepper flakes, bacon, or bacon bits to the mix.